-- Rachmaninoff was deeply introverted, and when he was a kid, his aunt’s family nicknamed him “Я сам” (“Myself”) because he kept refusing help and trying to do everything on his own.
+- Rachmaninoff was deeply introverted; in his youth his aunt’s family nicknamed him “Я сам” (“Myself”) because he kept refusing help and trying to do everything on his own.

-- He had an anonymous fan nicknamed “White Lilacs” who would give him white lilacs at every single performance or holiday—in the form of wreaths, bouquets, or even (as in one case) a conductor’s baton with lilacs embossed on it.
+- Perhaps it's really some Russian cultural symbol, but lilacs seemed a recurring motif in his life.
+He had an anonymous fan nicknamed “White Lilacs” who would give him white lilacs at every single performance or holiday—in the form of wreaths, bouquets, or even (as in one case) a conductor’s baton with lilacs embossed on it.
+He wrote a piece called "Lilacs", and performed at a concert where lilacs were hung everywhere.
+Even in modern art and festivals, he's commemorated with these flowers.

 - The composer Alexander Glazunov called him “Sir Gay” (Seriously, I read this in a book)

-- Although he rarely drank alcohol, one of his pieces, Rhapsody on a Theme of Paganini, was so difficult that when he debuted it, he drank crème de menthe beforehand to soothe his nerves.
-It worked, and from then on, every time he played that piece, he drank crème de menthe for good luck.
+- Although he seldom drank alcohol, one of his pieces, Rhapsody on a Theme of Paganini, was so difficult that, upon its debut, he drank crème de menthe before playing to soothe his nerves.
+This became a tradition for him to bring good fortune; even today, I meet pianists who drink crème de menthe this way to honor him.

-- Another of his pieces, the Prelude in C# Minor, became so popular that at his concerts, the crowd would chant, “C SHARP!
-C SHARP!” to demand him to play it.
+- Another of his pieces, the Prelude in C# Minor, grew so popular that at concerts, the audience would chant, “C SHARP!
+C SHARP!”
 He grew so tired of this he almost wished he’d never written the piece at all.

-- He really liked cars and named one of them Lorelei.
+- He loved cars and named one of his Lorelei.

 - He was 6’6” (198 cm.) could stretch his hands across thirteen piano keys.
 This is reflected in his compositions, which are notorious for having some ridiculously large chords.

-- He also spoke German, French, and English, but only felt comfortable speaking Russian, underestimating his fluency in foreign grammar.
-Sometimes he tried to dodge interviews by pretending he didn’t speak English at all.
+- He also spoke German, French, and English, but felt most comfortable speaking Russian, underestimating his fluency in foreign grammar.
+At times, he'd dodge interviews, pretending he spoke no English at all.